 WRITING SUCCESSFUL BUG SUBMISSIONS – BUG BOUNTY HUNTER METHODOLOGY

 What does a good report look like?

 Well, I guess this is where I’ll end this blog and I hope these resources I’m sharing here help answer the questions I basically get in my DMs about teaching them.
 I myself is a student right now and learning is a huge part of my life also, I consider myself a beginner, and sharing this is basically a way for me to learn more.
 As Mentioned before this Guide is basically for people who are absolutely new or are still looking for a proper way about what to learn first and from where.

 Being a security researcher, it is really tough to keep yourself up to date.
 I’d ask the beginners to focus on self-study and learn things by themselves as everything is possible all you need is the passion of taking a step after that you can achieve anything.
 Nothing is impossible to achieve.
 All I achieved was by doing self-study and self-motivation and without any certifications and I’m still learning and trying my best to share what I can so others can also learn something.

 You are never a perfect person, but you are still better than the rest of the people.

-For a security researcher, all it takes is the passion to achieve something.
-I hope this article helped you motivate to take a positive step in life..
-Well Thanks for reading that’s All I can Share With you Guys For Now I’ll Make sure to Keep this Article Updated for More People to read.
+For a Bug Bounty Hunter & Cybersecurity Researcher, all it takes is the passion to achieve something.
+I hope this article helped you motivate me to take a positive step in life.
+Well, thanks for reading that’s All I Can Share With you Guys For Now I’ll Make sure to Keep this Article Updated for More People to read.